 Former Corinthian Colleges Students Eligible for Streamlined Loan Discharge

-The Attorney General's Office, as part of her investigation into Corinthian Colleges, is reaching out to students who attended Corinthian programs that the U.S. Department of Education found were affected by fraud.
+The Attorney General's Office, as part of an investigation into Corinthian Colleges, is reaching out to students who attended Corinthian programs that the U.S. Department of Education found were affected by fraud.
 Corinthian operated primarily as Everest in Illinois.
-Students who received outreach from the Attorney General's Office can find information on how to apply on the outreach administratorís website.
+Students who received outreach from the Attorney General's Office can find information on how to apply by calling the Attorney Generalís Student Loan Helpline (1-800-455-2456; TTY: 1-800-964-3013) or by visiting the U.S. Department of Educationís website.

 Avoid scams Ė it is free to apply.
 If you are asked to pay then itís likely a scam.